Woods, Fields, Culture

 8. day Departure from Altenburg

 With a lot of new impressions in your heads you will get on your way back home.
-You are welcome to profit from our home transfer to Eisenach.
+You are welcome to take the back transfer to Eisenach.

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.